-Whole30 Spaghetti Squash and Meatballs Marinara is a really wonderful meal to make for your whole family!
-I like to make it in large batches, then freeze half of it to save for an easy dinner another day!
+Spaghetti Squash and Meatballs Marinara is a really wonderful meal to make for your whole family, plus it’s Whole30, Paleo, and Gluten Free!
+I like to make the sauce in large batches, then freeze half of it to save for an easy dinner another day!

 Today I roasted the spaghetti squash in the oven, but do you want to cook your squash even faster?
 Check out my Instant Pot Spaghetti Squash post!